 Recently, there has been a lot of promising developments for enhanced methods of detecting AIS by satellite.
 Satellite AIS can extend coverage globally, including ocean and remote coastal areas.

 Satellite AIS is capable of receiving shipborne AIS today on existing frequencies.
 However, since these frequencies are shared with fixed and mobile stations, its ability to do so is affected by the very wide footprint of the satellite and the number of stations (fixed and mobile) within the footprint.
-The expanding use of the different AIS stations will require Message 27 and new protected frequencies for more effective satellite detection of AIS.
-This is currently being pursued at ITU.
+Message Type 27 has been created to assist with the satellite detection of AIS mobile units.

 Second Generation AIS